rossrobino/ovr/apps/docs/src/server/docs/05-middleware.md

 ## Context

-`Context` _(in these docs you'll see it abbreviated as `c`)_ contains context for the current request and helpers to build a `Response`.
-The same context is passed as the first argument into each middleware function.
+`Context` _(in these docs you'll see it abbreviated as `c`)_ contains context for the current request and helpers to build a `Response`. ovr creates the context with the current request, then passes it as the first argument into each middleware function to be read and modified.

-### Request
+## Request

 Access information about the current request such as the [`url`](https://developer.mozilla.org/en-US/docs/Web/API/URL) or [`params`](/06-routing#parameters).